Phinehas פִּינְחָס

 - 1 Samuel 4:4

-"So the people sent to Shiloh, and they brought from there the ark of the covenant of Yahweh of Armies, who sits above the cherubim; and the two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God."
+"So the people sent men to Shiloh, and they brought back the ark of the covenant of the LORD of Hosts, who sits enthroned between the cherubim.
+And the two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God."

 - 1 Samuel 4:11